-Cox18 is one of the most popular squats in Milan and arguably the only one that runs things in a very unbiased way.
+Cox18 is one of the most popular squats in Milan and arguably the only one that still runs things in a very unbiased way.

 Whether you’re out with friends to grab a drink (maybe at Frizzi & Lazzi or Il Brutto Anatroccolo) or in search of an alternative night out, Cox18 will give you a different perspective on Milan’s lifestyle and culture.
-Look for the tight wooden gate framed by street artist Blu’s graffiti and step into one of Old Milan’s typical courtyards: you will find all sorts of events going on, from readings at the Calusca library and archive, to the vvvery late night punk shows or electronic dj sets (photo was taken before the COVID-19 pandemic!).
+Look for the tight wooden gate framed by street artist Blu’s graffiti and step into one of Old Milan’s typical courtyards: you will find all sorts of events going on, from readings at the Calusca library, to the vvvery late night punk shows or electronic dj sets (photo was taken before the COVID-19 pandemic!).

 Offering an alternative space for education and entertainment, as well as a number of solidarity initiatives, Cox18 has been and still is a consistent point of reference in Milan’s subculture.